-Buskers in Altrincham have been banned from using any form of amplified sound as part of a new code of conduct drawn up by Trafford Council.
+Buskers in Altrincham have been banned from plugging in their amps as part of a new code of conduct drawn up by Trafford Council.

 The new standards, which came into force on April 1st, are intended to balance the needs of “musicians, residents and businesses”.

-Buskers are now not allowed to use amplified sound, drums or street furniture, or to cause any obstruction.
+Buskers are now only allowed to use a battery-powered amp, and must not cause any obstruction.